rajveer100704/AgentHive/README.md

 ## 📌 What is this?

-    AgentHive is a **fullstack AI platform** built to experiment, deploy, and scale **multi-agent AI applications**.
-    It provides a **frontend for interaction** and a **backend API** to manage agent workflows, making it ideal for research, prototyping, and production-ready AI systems.
+    AgentHive is a full-stack AI research and collaboration platform that empowers users to explore, analyze, and share insights on trending topics and AI research.
+It    combines a React + Tailwind frontend with a Node.js/Express + PostgreSQL backend, designed with modularity, scalability, and deployment readiness in mind.

+    This project demonstrates:

+    ✅ Full-stack engineering skills (frontend + backend integration).
+    ✅ Modern development practices (Docker, REST APIs, modular architecture).
+    ✅ Real-world software workflow (version control, CI/CD readiness, production-friendly setup).
+    ✅ Practical application of AI + Web stack to solve meaningful problems.
 ---
 ## 🎯 Features